Bronwyn's Bane

 Bronwyn's Bane is a fantasy novel by American writer Elizabeth Ann Scarborough, published in 1983.

 Plot summary

-Bronwyn's Bane is a novel in which a cursed princess who is unable to tell the truth goes on a quest.
+Bronwyn's Bane is a novel in which a princess goes on a quest after she has been cursed to be incapable of telling the truth.

 Reception

 Dave Langford reviewed Bronwyn's Bane for White Dwarf #98, and stated that "Bronwyn just peters out, with the curse going away for no definite reason and the heroine contracting her putative first child into twenty years of slavery -- a sequel hook, no doubt, but a highly unsatisfactory note on which to end a novel."